Biophysical-Fluorescence-Laboratory/fcs-videos-imfcsnet-pytorch/README.md

 ## Reproducing paper results
 We include the model checkpoints used for the FCS videos in the paper.
 To use them, simply run the inference command while pointing to the right checkpoint.

 Note that you should also use the corresponding config file that matches the name of the checkpoint.
-This avoids any odd mismatchs that may happen.
+This avoids any odd mismatches that may happen.

 ```shell
 python inference.py \